abhinav1321/music_player/README.md

 # music_player
-A music Player made with Python Tkinter and python-VLC
+A music Player made with Python Tkinter, python-VLC, BeautifulSoup4

 Libraries used:
 Python Tkinter, Python-VLC

 Functions:
 .
 It can Play Music Using GUI and Python VLC
 .
-Search for New Music using WebScraping and Download Top-20 Hits of the current time.
+Get and Display Song Metadata on Screen with MP3 Libraries .
+Search for New Music using WebScraping using BeautifulSoup4 and Download Top-20 Hits of the current time.